rangle/drw-stackbit-test/content/pages/index.md

 title: Work at DRW
 sections:
   - type: MainHero
     heading: 'At DRW, we seek the best.
-Then get out of their way.'
+Then get out of their way.
+TEST'
     body: >-
       A place of low ego, little hierarchy and a commitment to continuous learning.